cognitiveprince/paradox_docs/getting started.md

     Step 1.
 Take the read image block click on the select button and select the image you want to read

     Step 2.
-Step 2.
 Take the line block and connect it to the read image block

     Step 3.
 Enter the pt1, pt2, color, strokeW values of the arrow